top of page

 Anger is powerful, but it doesn’t have to control you.
 Understanding how it hurts you emotionally and physically is the first step toward freedom.
 Remember, healing is a process.
 Be gentle with yourself as you take each step.

 You deserve to live without the heavy weight of anger.
 You can find healing and freedom.
 It starts with the choice to let go.
-Remember, forgiveness is a process, not a pick-up order, so take it one step at a time, one day at a time.
+Remember, forgiveness is a process, not a pick-up order.
+Take it one step at a time, one day at a time.
 Ask God to give you what you need each day to keep moving forward until you can forgive your offender and release your anger.

 Disclaimer: This post is for informational purposes only and does not replace professional medical or psychological advice.